rubcuadra/react-pressure/README.md

 ```

 If you have any doubt/recommendation you can write me or any trouble you can create a new thread on the [issues](https://github.com/rubcuadra/react-pressure/issues) area of the repository
+#ISSUES:
+0.1.2 The latest realese of pressure.js has a weird bug in some Android devices, this new realese of react-pressure has a hotfix while the core code is upgraded, if you don't pass a configuration object then the HOC will try to guess if you are using a mobile phone, if it is de case then it uses the only:"touch", else it continues with the default configurations.
+09/12/2017

 #LIVE EXAMPLE: